duocircle/Office365-Setup-DKIM-DMARC-SPF/README.md

 Unlike SPF, DMARC offers far more flexibility regarding what remote mail systems **do** with email which fails validation - you can choose to reject/quarantine a percentage of emails, have delivery reports sent to a nominated email address daily, etc.

+**Be aware that almost every receiving server will send you a report.
+Depending on the volume of mail you're sending (and how attractive your domain is to spoofers), this can result in hundreds of DMARC reports a day from different servers.
+Which can become a little overwhelming to manage.
+This is why there are so many DMARC reporting services.**

+My advice sign up with a tool that can help you process and interpret your DMARC reports, let them handle the heavy processing of parsing hundreds of reports a day and making actionable graphs based on the information they parse.

 ### Do I have it?

 Confirm that DMARC DNS TXT **records exist** for your domain, by using a DMARC validation tool (https://mxtoolbox.com/dmarc.aspx, for example).
 Supply your domain name and click `DMARC Lookup`.